The Roth Individual Retirement Account

 - If your traditional IRA contributions are nondeductible, you may be better off with a Roth IRA.
 That's because the distributions of earnings from your traditional, nondeductible IRA will eventually be taxed.
 The qualified distributions from a Roth IRA will not.

 - Your current and future tax brackets will affect which IRA is best for you.
 For example, if you are currently in a high tax bracket and expect to be in a much lower tax bracket during retirement, a traditional IRA could be the best option.
 Why?
 Because you may be able to claim a deduction on your contributions now and then pay taxes on future distributions at the lower rate later.
+Keep in mind that some experts say you could still come out ahead with a Roth IRA if you can fund it for at least 12 or 15 years before retirement.

 The information contained herein is general in nature and is not meant as tax advice.
 Consult a tax professional as to how this information applies to your situation.